 Bonus tip: When you write them up, don't command people to take actions; instead, sell the “better them” that's only a click away.
 For example, if you have a dating app, don't tell your users, “Please upload more than one photo.”
 Ask them, “Did you know that people with more than one photo are 60% more likely to get a date request within a day?”
 Who doesn't want more dates?

-Your first-run experience can make or break your business!
+Your user onboarding experience can make or break your business!

 Running a software business is tough.
 People are getting busier and busier, attention spans are getting shorter and shorter, and competitors are popping up all over the place.
 Blown first impressions are not the stuff to build a customer acquisition strategy around.